raven428/ansible-mega-var/README.md

 ### Other improvements

-- add all compressors tests for decompress module
-- it should be split into multiple files to allow usage of every single part from other roles with the tasks_from parameter
+- role should be split into multiple files to allow usage of every single part from other roles with the tasks_from parameter
-- it needs to be tested as one of the units in CI, e.g., by molecule:
+- role needs to be tested as one of the units in CI, e.g., by molecule:
   - calling the whole role
   - calling every of split tasks
   - check mode also should be tested because the role contains a lot of check_mode: yes parameters
 - elaborate Ansible module for getting the exact URL of the GitHub release file to avoid flooding the Ansible log
 - join `file2down` with `ghr2down` for the ability to download and unpack
 - reduce verbosity of `get releases list` task
+- add all compressors tests for decompress module
+- replace `docker` to rootless `podman` with [upgrade](https://github.com/raven428/container-images/blob/master/podman.sh) to recent version